 Amir trained as an accountant in Nepal and was also involved in charity work in his homeland.
 He now lives and works as an accountant in London, UK.
 Amir is the Treasurer of GDS UK as well as helping in communications and money transfer to Nepal.

 Geeta Karmacharya RGN, BSC (hons), Community Nurse Practitioner-District Nursing

 Originally a very active resident of Gorkha, and president of the Gorkha Women’s Association for a number of years, Geeta also worked within the charity sector in Nepal.
 Geeta traveled to London and trained as a nurse and now works as a district nurse team leader in the UK as well as looking after two children.
 Geeta is a trustee of GDS working with her husband Amir to enhance communications with Nepal and takes particular interest in the womens group in Gorkha GWA.
 Geet has recently taken over the role of co-ordinator for the Electives programe within the charity.

 Naomi Cairns BSc (Hons)

 Following completion of a Biomedical Sciences degree, she is currently studying medicine at Warwick university to become a doctor.
-Naomi has visited Nepal three time, first in 2011 as a volunteer at Mahendra Jyoti school as a teaching assistant for 6 weeks.
+Naomi visited Nepal first in 2011 as a volunteer at Mahendra Jyoti school as a teaching assistant for 6 weeks.
 In 2013 Naomi returned to Gorkha to see project development.
 Later that year Naomi was confirmed as a Trustee of GDS.
 Her most recent visit was Sept 2017 for very short stay and update.